STAMP-project/pitest-descartes/README.md

 mvn org.pitest:pitest-maven:mutationCoverage -DmutationEngine=descartes
 ```

 For more information and other options, see section ["Running Descartes on your project"](#running-descartes-on-your-project).
+For multi module projects, take a look at [pitmp-maven-plugin](https://github.com/STAMP-project/pitmp-maven-plugin).

 ## Table of contents
   - [How does Descartes work?](#how-does-descartes-work)